Mikycid/dev-console/README.md

 }
 ```

-And set the injectTailwind to "false" in the component (defaults to false).
+And set the injectTailwind to "false" in the component (defaults to true).

 ## Features